barais/correctexamslides/slides.md

 - Enable to correct exams during meetings 😀
 - Save $5 per student copy
-- Try to initiate a project with Younup to see how we could engage efficiently software engineer available for some days
 - Create an open source implementation of real software with complex architecture to have a case study for
   - experiments in software engineering research
    - explaining modern software architecture to students
 - Try to keep the credibility (in my vision) to do research in software engineering

 ---